PingCAP-QE/go-sqlancer/README.md

 # private-wreck-it
-private wreck it is foucs on internal tests
+private wreck is an internal fuzz platform base on manuel's paper